armory/docs/content/en/plugins/scale-agent/_index.md

 linkTitle: Scale Agent
 no_list: true
 description: >
-  The Armory Scale Agent for Spinnaker and Kubernetes is a lightweight, real-time agent that scales deployment execution operations from your Spinnaker or Armory Continuous Deployment instance to all of your Kubernetes clusters.
+  The Armory Scale Agent for Spinnaker and Kubernetes is a lightweight, real-time agent that enables you to scale Kubernetes deployments to limitless clusters and namespaces with minimal latency and minimal load on your clusters.
+Secure, simplify, and scale your Kubernetes deployments with any Spinnaker or Armory Continuous Deployment instance.
 ---
 ![Proprietary](/images/proprietary.svg)